oszuidwest/zwfm-metadata/README.md

 #### Settings
 - `url` (required) - URL to poll for metadata
-- `pollingInterval` (required) - Seconds between HTTP requests
+- `pollingInterval` (required) - Number of seconds between HTTP requests
-- `jsonParsing` (optional, default: false) - Parse response as JSON
+- `jsonParsing` (optional, default: false) - Parses the response as JSON
-- `jsonKey` (required if jsonParsing=true) - Dot notation path to extract value (e.g., `"data.song.title"`)
+- `jsonKey` (required if jsonParsing=true) - Dot-notation path to extract the value (e.g., `"data.song.title"`)
-- `expiryKey`: (optional) Dot-separated path to the expiry value in the JSON response.
-If set, the expiry will be parsed and used for metadata expiration.
-When the expiry is reached, polling will occur immediately, in addition to regular interval polling.
+- `expiryKey` (optional) - Dot-notation path to the expiry value in the JSON response.
+When set, the expiry is parsed and used for metadata expiration.
+When the expiry is reached, polling occurs immediately in addition to regular interval polling.
-- `expiryFormat`: (optional) Format string for parsing the expiry value (e.g., RFC3339).
+- `expiryFormat` (optional) - Format string for parsing the expiry value (e.g., RFC3339).
 Defaults to RFC3339 if not specified.

 ### Text Input

-Static fallback
+A static fallback

 ```json
 {